20 Things To Do In Spiti Valley For The Ultimate Experience

 12. Kaza Shopping Spree

-The Kaza market is also a great place to sample local food and snacks like momos, thukpa, and butter tea.
+The Kaza market is also great to sample local food and snacks like momos, thukpa, and butter tea.
 Shopping in Kaza is an immersive experience that allows visitors to interact with the locals and learn about their way of life.
 It is a must-do activity for anyone visiting the Spiti Valley.

 Staying at a homestay in Spiti Valley is a once-in-a-lifetime experience that offers a glimpse into the local way of life.
-Homestays are typically run by local families who open their homes to travelers, providing them with a comfortable and authentic place to stay.
+Homestays are typically run by local families who open their homes to travellers, providing them with a comfortable and authentic place to stay.

 Visitors can engage in conversations with their hosts and learn about the unique culture and traditions of the region.
-The homestays offer an opportunity to savor traditional Spitian cuisine and participate in daily activities like farming and herding.
+The homestays offer an opportunity to savour traditional Spitian cuisine and participate in daily activities like farming and herding.

 14. Fossil Hunting